 Saint Anthony of Padua is usually named historically after the city-state in northeastern Italy where he died after his brief but full life at the age of 35 in 1231.
 But he is also claimed by the Portugese, who call him Anthony of Lisbon, where he was born in 1195, as Fernando Martins.
 There has been quite a centuries-long struggle over who ‘owns’ the saint more.
 Does one belong to one’s birthplace and where one was raised, or to the region where one lived and worked in one’s mature years?

 This is also the day that Our Lady appeared a second time to the three seers of Fatima in 1917, about 70 miles or so from where Anthony was born, and just as the message of Fatima has gone far beyond the Iberian village where the three children saw the angel and Our Lady, so too in his own lifetime, and more so after his death and glory in heaven, has the fame and renown of Saint Anthony spread throughout the world.
 God exalts the humble, to humble the proud.

 In his youth, he joined the local Augustinian monastery, and life was good in the daily rhythm of the rule.
 But after hearing of the martyrdom of a new group of radical friars on a mission to convert the Muslims in northern Africa, he transferred to the so-called ‘Franciscans’, named after their even-more radical founder, and took the name Anthony.

-As was his desire, Anthony received permission also to set sail across the Mediterranean to try converting the followers of the ‘Prophet’ to the Way of Christ, but he fell sick, and as the ship was returning to Portugal, was providentially blown off course and landed in Sicily.
-Thus beginning the Italian chapter of Anthony’s life, for which he is still more known.
+As was his desire, Anthony received permission also to set sail across the Mediterranean to try also converting the Islamic followers of the ‘Prophet’ to the Way of Christ, but he fell sick, and as the ship was returning to Portugal, was providentially blown off course and landed in Sicily.
+Thus beginning the Italian chapter of the Portuguese Anthony’s life.

 Our Lady of Fatima and Saint Anthony of Lisbon and Portugal, orate pro nobis!